MeganRoberts-dev/office_duties/README.md

 ![screenshot](/static/documentation/coloured-pad.png)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)
+### Typography

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) was used for the primary text.

+- [Playwrite Deutschland Grundschrift](https://fonts.google.com/specimen/Playwrite+DE+Grund) was used for the motivational header.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Bootstrap icons](https://icons.getbootstrap.com/?q=check) was used for icons on the incomplete and completed lists.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories